ffunenga/insideout/README.md

 > Why aren't the files inside a Python package the first thing we see when we look at its github repository?

-*insideout* is a tool to help you postpone the ugliness of your python repository from the viewer's eyes, for example by moving away those ugly long lists of configuration files or legal files (e.g. `license.txt`, `authors.txt`) that can be seen in almost every open-source repository.
+*insideout* is a tool to help you postpone the ugliness of your Python repository from the viewer's eyes, for example by moving away those ugly long lists of configuration files that can be seen in almost every open-source repository.

 Take a look at these notorious monstrosities: